Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 Pentacles

-Pentacles (coins, disks) - symbolize work and prosperity.
-This could be an income-generating work activity or work that you do in your home to support your family and relationships.
-It depends on the context, but, in most cases, Pentacles refer to work that provides monetary gain.
+Pentacles (coins, discs) - symbolize work and prosperity.
+This could be work that generates income or work you do in your home to support your family and relationships.
+It depends on the context, but in most cases, Pentacles refer to work that provides monetary benefits.

-The disadvantage that the suit indicates can be greed, it also says that a person loses sight of what is really important.
+The disadvantage that the suit indicates may be greed; it also says that a person is losing sight of what is really important.

 • Finance.